 School of International Service

 Dr. Bratman's research concerns sustainable development politics and environmental governance.
 Her major projects focus on the links between environmental policy, infrastructure, agriculture, and human rights in the Brazilian Amazon.
 Her book-in-progress is tentatively entitled Governing the Rainforest: Sustainable Development Politics in the Brazilian Amazon.
 It is based on a decade of research and work in Brazil.
 Dr. Bratman also has expertise in urban politics and development issues in the Americas, including in Washington DC.
 Her research can be found in the Journal of Latin American Studies , Human Ecology , International Environmental Agreements , and Third World Quarterly.

 Dr. Bratman holds a Ph.D. from American University's School of International Service.
 She was a Fulbright Scholar in Brazil (2007) and holds a Certificate in Human Rights from the Washington College of Law.

 Favorite Spot on Campus:AU's apiary!
-Check it out on the MGC green roof :-)
+Check it out on the MGC 2nd floor's green roof

 Languages Spoken:Portuguese (fluent), Spanish and French (proficiency)